Thraka/FreeDOS-B/README.md

 ## How to Compile

 * FreeDOS B uses mkisofs.
-It is taken from [Cobalt](https://github.com/corbindavenport/cobalt).
+It was taken from [Cobalt](https://github.com/corbindavenport/cobalt).
 You should in Linux for compiling.
 For compiling, you should run build.sh. mkisofs outputs FreeDOS_B.iso that is optical disc image file for FreeDOS B.